Psilocybin-Assisted Therapy

 The Colorado Natural Medicine Act, passed in 2022, allows for the legal (at the state level) use of psilocybin in therapeutic settings.
 Psilocybin-assisted therapy provides a supportive environment where individuals can work with licensed facilitators to explore and address various mental health challenges.
 This treatment approach uses the therapeutic benefits of psilocybin, a naturally occurring compound found in certain mushrooms, to help individuals process emotional trauma, reduce anxiety, depression, and even improve overall well-being.

-Under the Act, trained facilitators can guide individuals through the experience, providing support throughout the journey.
-Administration occurs at a licensed healing center and utilizes state-regulated psilocybin products.
+Administration occurs at a licensed healing center that provides a comfortable, safe, and welcoming space.
+State-regulated psilocybin products are also supplied by the healing center.
 This transformative process can be a powerful tool for those seeking personal growth or healing when traditional methods have not been as effective.

 Frequently Asked Questions About Psychedelic-Assisted Therapy